The-Newcastle-Gang/SpeedFun/README.md

 # General Work Credits
 This section lists the work done by each people involved in this project
 ## St4rman
-- Core Physics, core gameplay loop
+- Core Physics all the collisions OBBBs, Capsules, core gameplay loop
+- Core tech Game flow - syncing client and server across levels and making sure theyre syncing well
+- Core player input class wrapper
-- Core Level loading tool development on unity, Mesh loading with level reader
+- Core Level loading tool development on unity, Mesh loading with level reader - Takes data from unity to json and then puts it in the game itself
-- Level Manager, Input Manager, Player component, Medal system in level Manager
+- Level Manager, Input Manager, Player component, Medal system in level Manager - Static class singleton patterns allowing anywhere
-- Post processing speedlines shader
+- Post processing speedlines shader - Generative noise glsl 4 directional
-- lava shader, UI fire shaders, Lava Quad
+- lava shader, UI fire shaders, Lava Quad - noise and shader animation
-- Core Player cam animations, Core UI system integration
-- shine shader on medal , noise shader on timer bar
+- Shine shader on medal , Noise shader on timer bar
+- Core Player cam animations, Core UI system integration  - Set up with player input
 - Timer class for stage timer
-- Debug Class time
+- Debug Class - time costs of functionalities and memory
 - main menu rewrite
-- UI programming
+- UI programming - lua

 ## HeavyMetalGameDev
+- to be added

 ## Odycious
+- Took ownership of version control
+- Created Trigger Volumes - Start, End, Checkpoint, Death
+- Functionality for Win/Lose conditions
+- Made the build level function work between client and server
+- Multithreaded loading screen
+- Bug fixing
+- Made death sound using rFGX
+- Physics testing

 ## Joerseven

+- Multi-threaded networking / created the server-client architecture that the game uses.
+- Structured the project and created the base cmake files for the project, adding the libraries used like RAudio, Freetype and more through CMake.
+- Used the freetype library with opengl to make a text renderer
+- Added entt to add signal powered code throughout the repo.
+- Created the UI framework for the game, a main canvas with layers that act as a pushdown automata system,
+- a custom position system that lets the users specify position and size relative to the screen or in pixels.
+Added events that can be hooked into for each of the UI elements
+- Embedded Lua to use with the UI if people wanted to.
+- Created a TweenManager class for easy UI animations.
+- Fixed the broken Matrix3 class.
+- Created the Visual side of the grapple, modelling the chains and the trident in maya, adding them into the game, using instanced rendering for the chains.
+- Created a smaller state-based system for the player movement.
+- Created the toon outlines using sobel edge detection on the depth texture.
+- Used 'tinyobj' along with a custom function to load OBJ files into OpenGL, to give use more flexibility over just .MSH files.
+- Implemented Fast Approximate Anti Aliaiasing as a post process pass to remove the nasty jaggies.

 ## JunkyX1122